Kingxukai/linux/Documentation/usb/gadget_multi.rst

-Failing to comply may cause brain damage after wondering for hours why things don't work as intended before realising Windows have cached some drivers information (changing USB port may sometimes help plus you might try using USBDeview[8] to remove the phantom device).
+Failing to comply may cause brain damage after wondering for hours why things don't work as intended before realising Windows have cached some drivers information (changing USB port may sometimes help plus you might try using USBDeview[8] to remove the woke phantom device).

 INF testing
 ...........